faridv/rock-paper-scissors/readme.md

 This project is designed for simplicity and ease of use.
 It requires no installation, dependencies, or tests, making it a hassle-free experience.

 I used CSS because a preprocessor requires an external library to build an output file.
-The CSS file is small and can be easily converted to SCSS or similar.
+The CSS file is small and easily converted to SCSS or similar.

+## Installation
+Clone the repo or download it, and in the project folder, run `npx http-server`.
+This will start a web server, and you can see the results by visiting the given URL in your browser.

 ## Rules
 * Paper wins the rock but loses to scissors.